eshnaidm/portfolio/SoloLeveling.md

   - Allows players to break a rune into 20 shards.
   - Allows rune removal from an item (if done without donation, the rune will not be returned, leaving just the item).
   - Enables players to insert a rune into either armor or weapons.

+# Mob Locations

+To progress through each location, players must complete all kill quests given by the NPCs present.

+## NPC Mechanics
+When players right-click on an NPC, a dialogue window will appear, explaining the task at hand, with two options to choose from:

+- **Accept Quest**: Players accept the quest and begin the kill mission for a specific number of mobs in the location.

+- **Leave**: The dialogue closes, allowing players to approach the NPC at any other time to take the quest.

+**Example**:
+> **NPC Desertor**: "Greetings, warrior!
+There’s a small group of pirates further down the road looking for me.
+Go deal with them, and I promise you a valuable reward!"

+Upon completing the task, players receive their reward immediately.
+To take the next task, players must approach the NPC again.

+After completing all the tasks from the NPC, players can continue to the next location.

+## Thematic Locations
+Every five locations leading to the dungeon will have the same theme and NPC but different enemies.
+If there are 40 locations in total, there will be 8 different themes.

+Mobs will be spread throughout the locations, similar to how they are in SAO.

+## Dungeons

+Entrances to the dungeons will be located at the end of every 5th location, appearing as a door or portal.

+In the dungeons, players will face waves of all mobs from previous locations, but they will be stronger.

+These dungeons are designed exclusively for solo content.

+### Dungeon Progression
+Dungeons will follow this principle:

+1. The battle starts with the first wave, and the player's objective is to kill all the mobs.
+2. After defeating the first wave, a loot chest will spawn.
+The chest will contain currency, experience, and loot from the mobs.
+3. Players have a choice:
+   - **Continue Fighting**: If they choose to continue, the second wave will spawn.
+If they die during this fight, they will lose the loot from the chest.
+   - **Take Loot and Leave**: If players decide to leave, they will receive the loot and return to the entrance of the location, having the option to retry the dungeon.

+Completing the dungeon unlocks access to the next thematic area.
+Players can run dungeons an infinite number of times.

+## Description of Farming Locations

+### Location 1 - Beach
+- **Friendly NPC**: Desertor
+- **Possible Enemies**: Pirate Recruit, Sailor
+- **Respawn Time for Each Enemy**: 5 seconds

+### Location 2 - Pirate Camp
+- **Friendly NPC**: Desertor
+- **Possible Enemies**: Pirate Raider, Gunner
+- **Respawn Time for Each Enemy**: 10 seconds

+### Location 3 - Coastal Village
+- **Friendly NPC**: Desertor
+- **Possible Enemies**: Smuggler, Navigator
+- **Respawn Time for Each Enemy**: 15 seconds

+### Location 4 - Sunken Ship
+- **Friendly NPC**: Desertor
+- **Possible Enemies**: Bosun, Quartermaster
+- **Respawn Time for Each Enemy**: 20 seconds

+### Location 5 - Pirate Ship
+- **Friendly NPC**: Desertor
+- **Possible Enemies**: Navigator, First Mate, Boarder
+- **Respawn Time for Each Enemy**: 25 seconds

+### Location 5* - Cabin of the Broken Bone
+- **Friendly NPC**: None
+- **Wave 1**: Enhanced Pirate Recruits, Sailors
+- **Wave 2**: Enhanced Pirate Raiders, Gunners
+- **Wave 3**: Enhanced Smugglers, Navigators
+- **Wave 4**: Enhanced Bosuns, Quartermasters
+- **Wave 5**: Enhanced Navigators, First Mates, Boarders
+- **Boss**: Pirate Chief "Broken Bone"

+# General Location - Fighting Pit

+The **Fighting Pit** will feature a large **ROUND arena** designated as a PvP zone.

+The location will be barrier-free and divided into different zones; the further players move from the center, the stronger the mobs and bosses become.
+Consequently, the loot quality will also increase.

+Upon entering each new zone, a warning will display the recommended rebirth level for that area.

+In each zone, there will be one boss, different mob levels, and various activities.

+## Activities in the Fighting Pit

+- **Special Mobs**
+- **Events**
+- **Boss Fights**
+- **Contracts**
+- **PvP**

+### Special Mobs
+The Fighting Pit will feature enhanced mobs randomly selected from all local locations.
+The further players venture from the center, the stronger the mobs will be.

+Mobs will be randomly positioned, remain stationary, and only move toward the player who attacks them.

+### Events
+Events will spawn randomly every **30 minutes** (the timer starts from the end of the previous event), and each event will offer specific rewards.
+The number of winners depends on the event.

+Event locations are already mapped out, and a timer displaying the time until the next event will appear at the top of the screen.

+- **King of the Hill**: Active for 10 minutes.
+Players must climb to a platform on the hill.
+Players earn points for every second they stay on the platform.
+At the end of the event, the top three players with the highest points receive rewards.

+- **Double Drop**: Activates for 10 minutes, doubling the drop rate from mobs.

+- **Gold Rush**: Players earn double gold for killing mobs and other players.
+Active for 10 minutes.

+- **Team Deathmatch**: Players in the pit are split into two teams.
+The team with the most kills in 15 minutes wins a reward.

+- **Mystical Chest**: A mystical chest with rare loot spawns somewhere on the map.
+The chest is active for 5 minutes.

+- **Giant**: A giant spawns in the center of the arena with a massive amount of health.
+Players who deal the most damage receive rewards.
+All participants will also receive smaller rewards.

+- **Parkour**: A parkour challenge activates in a designated area on the map.
+The first three players to complete it receive rewards.
+The event ends once three players finish or after 30 minutes, whichever comes first.

+### Bosses
+Each circular zone will contain at least one boss.
+The further from the center, the more difficult the boss will be.

+### Contracts
+Players can receive a contract from an NPC in the Fighting Pit once an hour for a random player.
+If they successfully eliminate the target, they will earn gold and rare items.

+Players should have approximately equal rebirth levels and ratings compared to the target of the contract.

+If the player exits the game, the contract is canceled.

+The target player must remain unaware of the contract.

+Contract rerolls can be purchased with in-game currency.

+### PvP
+#### Rating System
+A rating system will be implemented for player kills.
+The exact mechanics are yet to be defined, but it will likely award **3 points for kills** and **-1 point for deaths**.